onzfonz/comp227/src/content/8/en/part8b.md

 This section may have some other differences in coding conventions compared to the rest of the course as well, e.g. in the directory naming conventions.

-To make our lives easier, let's have Webstorm help us with the semicolons.
+To make our lives easier, let's have WebStorm help us with the semicolons.
 Open up your settings (***Ctrl-Alt-S***), and navigate to ***Editor->Code Style->Typescript***.
 From there, select the *Punctuation* tab and ensure that our use semicolon is set to always: